addavid888/AWS-FCJ-Internship/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The workplace is welcoming and open.
+FCAJ members are always ready to assist when I run into difficulties, even beyond regular working hours.
+The office is clean and comfortable, which helps me stay focused.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor gives thorough guidance, explains clearly when I’m confused, and consistently encourages me to ask questions.
+The admin team handles administrative tasks smoothly, provides necessary documents, and ensures I have what I need to work efficiently.
+I especially value that my mentors lets me work through problems on my own instead of immediately giving the solution.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The tasks assigned closely match what I’ve learned at university while also exposing me to new areas I hadn’t encountered before.
+This helped me reinforce my foundational knowledge and gain hands-on experience.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+Throughout the internship, I picked up new skills such as using project management tools, collaborating in a team, and communicating professionally in a corporate setting.
+My mentor also shared practical insights that helped me think more clearly about my career direction.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company has a positive culture: people respect one another, work responsibly, yet maintain an enjoyable atmosphere.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The company provides flexibility in working hours when necessary.
+Additionally, being able to join internal training sessions is a significant advantage.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+#### What did you find **most satisfying** during your internship?

+- I was most satisfied with how much I was able to learn in a short period of time.
+The combination of supportive guidance from my mentor, hands-on tasks, and exposure to real projects made the experience genuinely meaningful.
+I felt that my work contributed to the team and that my skills noticeably improved.

-- What do you think the company **should improve** for future interns?
+#### What do you think the company **should improve** for future interns?

+- It would be more helpful if there was a schedule showing office capacity before each week begins, so I can be more proactive in registering to come to the office.

-- If recommending to a friend, would you **suggest they intern here**?
+#### If recommending to a friend, would you **suggest they intern here**?
 Why or why not?

----

-### Suggestions & Expectations
-- Do you have any suggestions to improve the internship experience?
-- Would you like to continue this program in the future?
-- Any other comments (free sharing):
+- Yes, I would.
+The working environment is supportive, the mentorship is strong, and the tasks provide a solid balance between applying academic knowledge and learning new skills.
+It’s a place where interns can grow while contributing meaningfully to real projects.